crslancpl/CloudForest/README.md

 # CloudForest

+[!warning]If you are looking for a good text editor, choose other editors, this project is not done yet.
+It has even less functions than gedit and Notepad.

-This is the source code of application part of the code editor.
+This is the source code of the code editor.
 <br/><br/>

 ## Depenencies: